 Instant Pot Duo V2 8 Litre Review

 When you’re looking for an electric pressure cooker the first things you usually look for is the price and the size.
-If you really like the Instant Pot pressure cooker and a larger size is the best for you it’s only another £11 for the larger pressure cooker at this moment in time.
+If you really like the Instant Pot pressure cooker and a larger size is the best for you it’s only a little extra money for the larger pressure cooker at this moment in time.
 Let’s review the features :

 Features of Instant Pot Duo V2 8 Litre